microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 I have not checked to see the thread safe fixed bits are in the current llvm source.

-   * In-process support with multiple threads is an option we need to support as there are customers today that use the HLSL compiler library in that way.
-A separate instance of the library is created for each thread.
-Multiple threads entering the same compiler library instance is not supported.

 ## Proposed solution

 ### What could an out-of-process design look like?

-The architecture for an out of process design would behave in a similar way to the MSBuild design.
-The system would function as a Process Pool.
-This would allow the HLSL compiler library to take advantage of systems that have multiple processors, or multiple-core processors.
+The architecture for an out of process design will behave in a similar way to the MSBuild design.
+The system functions as a Process Pool.
+This allows the the compilation work to take advantage of systems that have multiple processors, or multiple-core processors.
 A separate compiler process is created for each available processor.
 For example, if the system has four processors, then four compiler processes are created.

-The process pool would be associated to an instance of the compiler library and would live as long as that instance is alive.
-Compilation requests will be queued and the pool of processes would work through compilation requests.
+The process pool will be associated to an instance of the compiler library and will live as long as that instance is alive.
+Compilation requests will be queued and the pool of processes that work through compilation requests.

-Communication between the compiler library and the process pool will be done using an IPC mechanism.
-This would most likely be named pipes with the pipe name being unique to the process that it communicates with.
+Communication between with the process pool will be done using a named pipe IPC mechanism.
+Pipe names will be unique to the process that is being communicated with.

-The application calls compiler apis that are a stubbed interface matching the in-process api design.
-The api calls are delegated a process in the process pool which will call the in-proc version of the api implementation.
 Results are communicated back over the IPC mechanism.

-Switching from in-proc use to out-of-proc use will not require any api call changes which gives the application the most flexibility to choose the environment they wo uld like to compile their shaders.

 ### Error handling

 If the HLSL compiler encounters an error during compilation or the compiler process crashes, the rest of the compiler processes will continue on.
-Error information will be communicated back to the caller about the issue and the application will choose how to handle it.
+Error information is communicated back over the IPC mechanism to the caller and the application will choose how to handle it.

+### What if in-process becomes a requirement at a later time?

+If an in process solution becomes a requirement, it can easily be built because the support code that performs compilation will have already been refactored out to be called by the out of process design.

 ### Open Questions

-* Should the out of process architecture be built as a general purpose system for others to be able to use?
-There are benefits to having it be general so it could be adopted by others.
+* Should the portions of the out of process architecture be built as a general purpose system for others in the llvm project to be able to use in their own systems?

 ## Detailed design